 The list could go on…

 Well, isn’t that the million-pound question?
-I’d pick Brixton, Shoreditch and Peckham if you’re looking for happening areas with a lot of local culture.
+We would pick Brixton, Shoreditch and Peckham if you’re looking for happening areas with a lot of local culture.

 If money’s no object, Notting Hill strikes the right balance between being chi-chi yet still actually lovely rather than just a bit sickening and dull.